Zanzibar is a phenomenal place, but it’s not because of the beaches.

 The temptation, when you arrive on a tropical island, is to plonk yourself down with a cocktail and a book and try your best not to move until your time is up and you’re begrudgingly slingshotted back into the thousand tiny disappointments of everyday life.
 Zanzibar offers the opportunity for that – bright blue water, sugar-fine sand, palm trees that scrape the sky, all of that jazz.
 But it has so much more to offer.

-When Teagan Cunniffe and I travelled there for a story in our November issue, scoping out the eco-friendly places to stay on this absurdly beautiful island, we stayed well on the other side of the hotel security fence.
+When Teagan Cunniffe and I travelled to Zanzibar for a story that appeared in our November 2017 issue, scoping out the eco-friendly places to stay on this absurdly beautiful island, we stayed well on the other side of the hotel security fence.
 We sipped black coffee in Jaws Corner in the cool early mornings, and freewheeled down back roads on rickety bicycles.
 We snorkelled above East Africa’s healthiest coral garden, and heard whalesong juddering through the water.
 We ate a not-insignificant number of chapattis.

 Here are my recommendations of the day trips that you can’t miss on your trip to Zanzibar.

 1. Take a bike tour to a spice farm